James I. Roosevelt: Career

 An active Democrat, he campaigned for Andrew Jackson for president in 1828.
 He was elected alderman in 1828 and 1830, was a member of the New York State Assembly in 1835 and 1840.

 Congress

-Roosevelt served in the United States Congress from 1841 to 1843, but declined to seek reelection.
+Roosevelt served in the United States House of Representatives from 1841 to 1843, but declined to seek reelection.

 Later career

-Roosevelt became a justice of the New York Supreme Court in 1851, and during one term was ex officio judge of the State Court of Appeals.
+Roosevelt became a justice of the New York Supreme Court in 1851.
+He was for one term an ex officio judge of the State Court of Appeals.
+He also was a judge of the Superior Court of the City of New York.
+After James Parker Barnett, a student of French Creole heritage, had completed two of the three years of required lectures to obtain a degree from the Columbia University College of Physicians and Surgeons, a Southern student complained he was "colored" and Barnett was expelled from the institution.
+In 1853, Roosevelt ruled a writ issued by John W. Edmonds that ordered the institution to readmit Barnett to be invalid.
 From 1860 to 1861, he was the 15th U.S. District Attorney for Southern New York.
 He studied foreign law in the courts of England, the Netherlands, and France.

 In business, Roosevelt followed in the tradition of his father as a hardware merchant.
 He engaged in farming after retiring.
 He was the first president of Roosevelt Hospital, which was founded by his cousin James H. Roosevelt.